profork/Batocera-Custom-Arm-Builds/README.md

 ## Aethersx2, BOX64/Wine, Portmaster and other addons available in https://github.com/profork/profork ##
 ----
-## CUSTOM BUILDS ARE NOT SUPPORTED BY BATOCERA'S TEAM OR DISCORD.
+## CUSTOM BUILDS ARE NOT SUPPORTED BY BATOCERA'S TEAM.
 DO NOT REQUEST SUPPORT ON THEIR DISCORD/REDDIT FORUMS.
 USE AT YOUR OWN RISK.

 Thanks to Batocera & Knulli Teams for original work.